Personal Loan Calculator

 Everyone wants a personal loan with a low interest rate, but it’s worth keeping in mind that low-interest loans are more likely to have more specific lending criteria for you to fulfil.
 The lower the level of risk you represent to a lender, based on your income, credit rating, and other factors, the lower the interest rate you’ll likely be able to enjoy.

-Personal Loan Calculator Results
+How to read your Personal Loan Calculator results

 For example, according to our calculator, a $10,000 personal loan that’s paid back over 3 years at a 9 per cent interest rate will have monthly repayments of $318, ultimately totalling $11,448 including the interest.
 Out of the 36 monthly repayments, approximately 4 and a half of these will effectively go towards paying off the $1448 of interest.

 By extending this loan’s term to 15 years, the monthly repayments will drop to $101, saving you $217 per month.
 However, the total amount you’ll need to pay back will jump to $18,256 – an increase of $6808 from the 3-year loan.
 It will take nearly 82 out of this loan’s 180 repayments just to cover the $8256 of interest – that’s almost 7 years of a 15-year term.

 Once you’ve entered your preferred personal loan terms into our calculator, and are satisfied with the affordability and value of the estimated monthly repayment, it’s time to start searching for a personal loan with similar terms.

 Our Personal Loan Calculator will compare the loan criteria you’ve entered to the personal loan information currently available on RateCity, and prepare a table of personal loan offers that most closely fit your preferences.
 Even if these personal loans don’t exactly match what you’ve entered, you can still estimate the value for money they offer by using our calculator as a benchmark.